oxinabox/oxinabox.github.io/_drafts/JuliaCompositionalWhy/rough_working.md

 The need to chose a method based on multiple arguments shows up all the time in scientific computing.
 I suspect it shows up more generally, but we've learned to ignore it.

-Consider Matrix multiplication.
-We have
- - `*(::Dense, ::Dense)`: multiply rows by columns and sum.
-Takes $O(n^3)$ time
- - `*(::Dense, ::Diagonal)`/`*(::Diagonal, ::Dense)`: column-wise/row-wise scaling. $O(n^2)$ time.
- - `*(::OneHot, ::Dense)` / `*(::Dense, ::OneHot)`: column-wise/row-wise slicing. $O(n)$ time.
- - `*(::Identity, ::Dense)` / `*(::Dense, ::Identity)`: no change. $O(1)$ time.

-Converting things to `Dense` in this case gives you the write answer, but much slower.
-Converting `Dense` to structured sparse, just gives you the wrong answer.

-If you look at a list of BLAS, LAPACK, etc. methods you will see just this, but encoded not in the types of the input but in the function name.
-E.g.
- - `SGEMM` - matrix matrix multiply
- - `SSYMM` - symmetric matrix matrix multiply
- - ...
- - `ZHBMV` - double complex - hermitian banded matrix vector multiply

-And turns out people keep wanting to make more and more matrix types.
- - Banded Matrixes
- - Block Matrixes
- - Block Banded Matrixes
- - Block Banded Block Banded Matrixs
-    - where all the blocks are themselves block banded.

-So its not a reasonable thing for a numerical language to say that they've enumerated all the matrix types you might ever need.

-And that is before other things you might like to to to a Matrix.
-Like run it on a GPU, or track its operations for AutoDiff purposes, or give its dimensions names.
 There are a number of very large array processing libraries out there that now have been reimplemented or hard-forked to just add this features.